Hussein Ali Al-Saedi

-Hussein Ali Jasim Al Saedi (حسين علي جاسم الساعدي; born 29 November 1996) is an Iraqi professional footballer who plays for Tunisian Ligue Professionnelle 1 club CS Sfaxien and the Iraq national team.
+Hussein Ali Jasim Al Saedi (حسين علي جاسم الساعدي; born 29 November 1996) is an Iraqi professional footballer who plays for Iraqi Premier League club Al-Shorta and the Iraq national team.
 A creative player, he mainly plays as an attacking midfielder but can also perform well as a winger.

 Club career

 Early career

 Hussein was born in Baghdad in 1996 and comes from Sadr City.
 The player started in the youth system of Al-Quwa Al-Jawiya for their Ishbal or cubs team until he enrolled at the Ammo Baba School.
 There he was trained by the Habib Jafar, a former Iraq player.
 Like his mentor, Hussein began his career as a right winger but is seen as more than just a right sided attacker.
 Hussein has a versatility to his game and has already proven that he can play anywhere in midfield, whether it be in the center, out-wide on either wings or as a playmaker.
 He went onto play for the Iraqi U-14s and for the Iraqi Schoolboys’ team at the 2013 Arab School Championship in Tunisia where he played three matches in the city of Grombalia and scoring one goal in a 3–0 win over Kuwait.